 During the last year, I’ve been abroad for about two months.
 In the future, I plan on traveling at least six months per year.
 How have I managed to achieve this?
 By leaving my position in banking and gradually moving to something that allows working remotely, like blogging.

-But not all of you have to change your careers to travel more often.
-It’s possible to travel one to two months per year if you’re smart about your decisions.
+Now I know not all of you can just change your career at the drop of a hat just to travel more often.
+But it’s possible to travel one to two months per year if you’re smart about your decisions.

 Here’s how you do it:

 - Cheap destinations.
-When looking for your destination, look for less developed countries that are cheap to stay in.
+When looking for your destination, look for less developed countries that are cheaper to travel in.

 - Book your vacation early.
 Like, half a year early.
 Be on the lookout for cheap deals and flash sales.
 You can easily save at least half the cost of your flight and reservations by booking early.

 - Travel in the off-season.
-Not only will the reservations be cheaper, but sometimes your airline tickets, costs of living and entrance fees will as well.
+Not only will the reservations be cheaper, but sometimes your airline tickets, costs of living, and entrance fees will be as well.

 - Consider changing your career.
 Before I was working in a bank.
-Not only was this job really stressful, but I also didn’t get much vacation days, and there weren’t any options for working remotely.
-So I chose a different career, and you could as well.
+Not only was this job really stressful, but I also didn’t get many vacation days, and there weren’t any options for remote work.
+So I chose a different career, and it’s possible for you as well.
 Look for a job that allows you to work from home on some days or one that involves lots of business trips.

-Only a few months ago I was still working in a bank from nine to five.
-The job was very stressful, and I wanted to travel real bad.
+Only a few months ago I was still working a nine to five job at a bank.
+It was extremely stressful, and the desire to travel was growing stronger by the day.
 So during the last few months of working there, I actually managed to be abroad pretty often.

 Here’s how I did it:

-- Make use of weekend trips.
-Nowadays, you can fly to a nearby country in just a few hours.
+- Make use of weekend trips: Nowadays, you can fly to a nearby country in just a few hours.
 If you book early, you can do it pretty cheaply as well.
-Look at your surrounding countries or states, then go to Pinterest or Google and look for some places to see there.
-Take the Friday or Monday off and enjoy your three to four-day-trip.
+Look at surrounding countries or states, then go to Pinterest or Google and look for awesome destinations to visit there.
+If you take a Friday or Monday off you can enjoy your three to four-day-trip.

-- Don’t sacrifice your paid holidays.
-Be careful of how you’re spending your vacation.
-Don’t spend it on your coach, weddings or dinners with relatives.
-If you’re really passionate about your traveling, you’ll use them being abroad.
+- Don’t sacrifice your paid holidays: Be careful of how you spend your vacations.
+Try not to spend it watching Netflix on the couch or drinking your money and time away in overpriced bars.
+If you’re really passionate about seeing the world, you’ll use this valuable time to be abroad.

-- Chase opportunities for business trips.
-Are there any other positions that require more business traveling?
-You could talk to the HR about trying out participating in some of the business trips, as this would widen your experience and help you become a better employee.
+- Chase opportunities for business trips: Are there any other positions that require more business travel?
+You could talk to HR about trying out participating in some of the business trips, as this would widen your experience and help you become a better employee.

-If you’re serious about traveling, switching your career to something that requires lots of traveling could be an excellent choice.
-Personally, I just opted out to start blogging and hopefully in future earn enough to support my travels.
-However, switching to a job where you get paid for traveling is a hundred times smarter decision.
+If you’re serious about making travel a permanent fixture in your life, finding a job where travel is essential could be an excellent choice.
+Personally, I opted to start blogging in the hope I would eventually earn enough to support my travels.
+However, switching to a job where you get paid to travel is by far a safer and more reliable option.

-- Travel nurse.
-Nurses are in high demand across the world, especially the third world countries.
-If you become one, you will always have opportunities to travel to different places and get to see different cultures.
-Not only you get to travel; you’ll make an impact as well.
+- Travel nurse: Nurses are in high demand across the world, especially in third world countries.
+Being a nurse will give you the opportunity to travel to different places and see different cultures.
+Not only will you get to travel; you’ll be making an impact in other countries and communities as well.

-- Flight attendant.
-The good thing about being a flight attendant is that you don’t need a degree.
+- Flight attendant: The good thing about being a flight attendant is that you don’t need a degree.
 You just need to be good at communicating and customer service.
-If you choose this path, you will get to travel the world for free.
-(And possibly get discounted airline tickets for traveling to different destinations)
+If you choose this path, you eventually get to travel the world for free.
+(And often get discounted airline tickets as an added travel perk!)

-- B2B sales representative.
-Do you have any experience in sales?
+- B2B sales representative: Do you have any experience in sales?
 Polish your sales skills and apply for a job as a sales representative.
-Just make sure to look at a position that sells products to other businesses and mostly does export.
+Just make sure to look at a position that sells products to other businesses and mostly does exporting or importing.
 That way you get to travel to many different countries for free.

-- Cruise line employee.
-Do you get seasick?
+- Cruise line employee: Do you get seasick?
 If yes, skip this one.
-However, for those who don’t: In addition to traveling the world, these jobs pay extremely well!
+But for those who don’t, this could be the perfect opportunity to travel and get paid for it.
+In addition to traveling the world, these jobs pay extremely well!

-Although many shorter flights are acceptable, this will raise more questions upon returning to the USA.
+Although many shorter flights are acceptable, this may raise questions upon returning to the USA.
 If you have a valid reason, that’s ok.
-However, you should try to limit the times you’re leaving and returning to the USA.
+But all in all, you should try to limit the number of times you are leaving and returning to the USA.